 A business has to apply for financial assistance through an application process.
-It is best advised to review eligibility criteria on our web site, then ring to discuss your idea with a staff member or make an appointment to meet before submitting any application to ensure that you meet with the eligibility criteria and understand the level of documentation required for an application.
+We would advise that you review eligibility criteria on our web site, then ring to discuss your idea with a staff member or make a business advice appointment to meet before submitting any application to ensure that you meet with the eligibility criteria and understand the level of documentation required for an application.
 This is a process and even though you may submit material which you may think would be sufficient for the application, there may be further information requested of you before the enterprise officer would submit it to the Approvals Committee.
+For very early stage or concept stage ideas we would advise that your first engage with the LEO in relation to your ideal early on and avail of business advice appointment or undertake a start your own business course.